Quaker embroidery on the example of six-piece in the master class

 Canvas

-For the ball you can use both the uniform and the Aida.
-Depending on the canvas of the canvas, the size of the ball and the required amount of fabric will vary.
+For the ball, you can use both uniform and Aida.
+Depending on the count of the canvas, the size of the ball and the required amount of fabric will change.

 Threads

-For work, we will use threads of any company's mulina.
-Their color will depend on the chosen embroidery scheme.
+For our work, floss threads from absolutely any brand are suitable.
+Their color will depend on the embroidery pattern you choose.

 On a note!
-When embroidering ornaments and flower motifs in the Quaker style, it will be beneficial to look melange or thread with color transitions.
+When embroidering ornaments and floral motifs in the Quaker style, melange or threads with color transitions will look advantageous.

-To decorate the ball, you can also use beads, patches, beads, small accessories, etc.
+To decorate the ball, you can also use beads, sequins, beads, small accessories, etc.

-Scissors, needles, sintepon for packing (if not, you can use unnecessary cloths, gauze, cotton, cotton), fleece.
+Scissors, needles, padding polyester for stuffing (if not, you can use unnecessary rags, gauze, cotton wool), non-woven fabric.

-And the most important thing is a good mood and desire!
+And most importantly, a good mood and desire!

 Variants of ornaments on balls